Exploring the Cause of ADHD

 In this next article on the gut-brain axis, we address ADHD and the gut this week.
 Recent research has established a strong link between the gut and the brain.
-The gut-brain axis regulates brain function and behavior (Chunlong Mu, 2016).
+The gut-brain axis regulates brain function and behavior (Chunlong Mu, 2016) and the gut is implicated as a cause of ADHD.

 The gut-brain axis plays a critical role in many neurological disorders.
 It affects neuropsychiatric disorders like anxiety, depression, schizophrenia, dementia and autism (Kim YK, 2018).
 It also affects neurodevelopmental disorders in children including ADHD, autism, learning disabilities, intellectual developmental disorder, motor disorders, and specific learning disorders (EPA, 2015).